Guardian Home Opportunities

 She will complete her mom career at four or five years of age.

-A male will need to be made available to Virginia Doodles for breeding, and will be kept for a few days to a week at a time, for stud.
+A male will need to be made available to Virginia Doodles for breeding, and will be kept for a few days to a week at a time, for stud service.
 A male may complete his career at four or five years.

 Some of our forever families enjoy being part of the birthing process, and have enjoyed being able to share the joy of birth without the huge commitment involved in screening families or all that is required of running a responsible breeding program!
 Forever Families need PERFECT character and Vet references, should be permanently residing within two hours of Virginia Doodles, be available to provide their female dog during their season for breeding, and be aware of the signs of a female coming into season.
 Males will be made available for breeding at different times throughout the year.